SilkRose/Pony/stories/deternal/deternal.md

 ***

 Twilight signed the scroll in front of her.
-It assigned three animal caretakers to relocate to Ponyville and assist Fluttershy in taking care of the animals at Sweet Feather Sanctuary [ORIGINAL TEXT IMPLIED FLUTTERSHY RUNNING ANIMALS, WHATEVER THAT MEANS].
+It assigned three animal caretakers to relocate to Ponyville and assist Fluttershy in taking care of the animals at Sweet Feather Sanctuary.

 She levitated the scroll to her advisor, who took it and left the room.

 As the door shut, Twilight felt pain radiating from her heart.
 It was happening again.
-[I ASK THAT YOU USE THE *STARTED TO* CONSTRUCTION LESS LIBERALLY.
-IT DOES WEAKEN THE VERBS SIGNIFICANTLY]

 Pinkie entered the room and waved to Twilight.